kbaseattic/njs_wrapper/dev_tools/TestingNJS.md

 # Redeploying your changes

+## Manual Way
 When you compile njs_wrapper, a jar and war file are created in `njs_wrapper/dist`.
 You would need to log into the njs container and swap out the
 `/kb/deployment/jettybase/webapps/root.war` file with your new `dist/NJSWrapper.war`
 Then, you would need to log into the condor_workers and swap out the `/kb/deployment/lib/NJSWrapper.jar` with the new `NJSWrapper.jar`.

+## Automated Way
+Rebuild docker images with
+`make docker_image`

+Then you can edit the execution-engine.yml and add your new image tag there
+njs:
+  image: YourNewImageName

+condor_worker_max:
+  image: YourNewImageName

+condor_worker_min:
+  image: YourNewImageName

 # Testing in mini_kb